Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 In short, learn to be less of a linear thinker, but much more of a holistic and critical thinker.
 Analyze everything happening around you.
 Learn to be able to identify all the moving parts in a given situation and how you could more completely and effectively respond.

-Again, you will get plenty of sound advice about specific items from the others, such as knives, guns, food storage, etc. Assuming the readers of Backdoor Survival are more likely to be already somewhat prepared or on your way to being prepared with these things, I would use an additional $500 to purchase key books and reference manuals about things such as gardening, first aid, medicine, carpentry, self-defense and so forth.
+Again, you will get plenty of sound advice about specific items from the others, such as knives, guns, food storage, etc. Assuming the readers of Backdoor Survival are more likely to be already somewhat prepared or on your way to being prepared with these things, I would use an additional money to purchase key books and reference manuals about things such as gardening, first aid, medicine, carpentry, self-defense and so forth.

 I would also add some more thoughtful books to enable readers to practice the holistic, critical thinking I have recommended, such as the two books written by James Dale Davidson and Lord William Rees-Mogg: The Great Reckoning: Protecting Yourself in the Coming Depression and The Sovereign Individual: Mastering the Transition to the Information Age.